shilohc/blog/content/posts/internships.md

 Above all, don't feel discouraged if the outcome of all your career fair efforts amounts to a wet fart.
 It happens, often to very smart and qualified people, and it's not a referendum on your actual value.
 Also, applying to internships is a numbers game, and the numbers are very much not in your favor if you're doing anything other than Generic Software or if you're a freshman/sophomore (many companies have blanket policies preventing them from hiring underclassmen).
 I think it's still worth going to career fair if you're in one of these numbers-disadvantaged categories, because the practice is valuable and will help you freak out less when you become a senior and Uber or whoever will finally deign to talk to you.
 Just, you know, keep your expectations low.

 I'm not going to discuss interview prep here; I think it's been adequately covered elsewhere on the Internet.
+Briefly: Read _Cracking the Coding Interview_, maybe do some practice problems on Leetcode, and have material from your data structures/algorithms class(es) fresh in your mind.

 ## Wage negotiation